 According to the latest epidemiological bulletin of the Colombian Ministry of Health and Social Protection, from 1985 to 2012, a total of 95,187 cases of HIV/AIDS and related deaths were reported, showing a gradual but continuous growth in the number of cases nationwide.
 In 2012, a total of 8,196 new cases were entered into the SIVIGILA (i.e., a monitoring system); of these, 98.5 percent were as a result of sexual transmission.

-The HIV/AIDS epidemic in Colombia has a gender distribution of 74.6% for men and 25.3% for women; but the sex ratio has shifted from a 10:1 male/female ratio in the nineties to 2.5:1 in 2012.
-Over the years, the prevalence of HIV/AIDS has been increasing in the female and youth population – two groups with low levels of HIV testing and prevention.
+The HIV/AIDS epidemic in Colombia has a gender distribution of 74.6 percent for men and 25.3 percent for women.
+However, the sex ratio has shifted from a 10:1 male-female ratio in the 1990s to 2.5:1 in 2012.
+Over the years, the prevalence of HIV/AIDS has been increasing in the female and youth populations: two groups with low levels of HIV testing and prevention.

-When analysing the incidence rate (x 100,000) of reported cases of HIV/AIDS nationwide by regional departments during 2011 to 2012, Atlántico in Barranquilla where FXB operates had the highest proportion of cases, 50.6% in 2012, up from 33.9% in 2011, followed by Bolivar (Cartagena) with 37.6% in 2012.
+When analyzing the incidence rate (x 100,000) of reported cases of HIV/AIDS nationwide by regional departments from 2011 to 2012, Atlántico in Barranquilla had the highest proportion of cases: 50.6 percent in 2012, followed by Bolivar (Cartagena) with 37.6 percent in 2012.

 Our areas of focus